 This is where the cautionary tale begins, y'all.
+We decided to do the tile work in the girl's bathroom our self.
+But that wasn't where I messed up.
 See, I did know how to caulk a bathtub, but it turns out I purchased the WRONG kind of caulk to do it with.
 BLERG.
 But it just goes to show you, even experienced DIYers like me make silly mistakes all the time.
 You see, when standing in the caulk aisle of our home improvement store, I scanned all the DAP caulk options (I only use DAP, and that was true even before I started working with them as a blogger).

 If you are ever in doubt about which caulk to choose for your job, call DAP's technical customer service team–they are amazing and it's FREE!
 You can reach them at 1-888-DAP-TIPS.